PengChenEngineer/OptimaRegion_Functions/README.md

 # OptimaRegion_Functions

-## Some R functions to aid statistical inferences on global optima

 ### Authors from Penn State: Peng Chen, Enrique del Castillo, Adam Meyers

+Some R functions to compute confidence/credible regions on the locations of the global optima of parametric/nonparametric response surface models fitted from experimental data.